jigpu/linuxwacom-wiki-archive/wiki/FAQ.md

 [xf86-input-wacom](xf86-input-wacom "wikilink") release to see if support for your device has been added.
-If you are using a build of the [linuxwacom](linuxwacom "wikilink") backports, try the highest release number, whether linuxwacom or linuxwacom-devel (beta).
+If you are using a build of the [linuxwacom](linuxwacom "wikilink") backports, try the highest release number.
 The latest release is likely to support more tools.

 Note, tilt is only supported with protocol V tablets, which includes the Intuos series and Cintiq 21UX/20WSX/12WX/21UX2.
 Any other tablets don't